odahu/odahu-packager/packagers/odahuflow/packager/triton/README.md

     match Triton's expectations.
     - creates simple manifest in `/output` (e.g. `odahuflow.model.yaml`) that stores model name and version
     - copies all files from `data` directory to `/output` directory
-    - move all the content of `/output` into directory provided as `--target` parameter to Tekton step
+    - move all the content of `/output` into the directory provided as `--target` parameter to Tekton step
 1. Triton packager
     - expects input directory (download and unzipped by setup step) to contain:
         - model file(s) (e.g. `model.pt` for TorchScript backend)